Harry-Deng/Harry-Deng/README.md

 - 🎓 I am a senior undergraduate student majoring in Information Security.

-- 🏫 I am currently working as a Research Assistant at **HKUST**-GZ, conducting research related to Security4AI.
+- 🏫 I am currently working as a Research Assistant at **HKUST**(GZ), conducting research related to Security4AI.

 - 💻 I enjoy researching and developing, and occasionally working on some fun projects.
 <br>